-Glycolic acid is a substance that chemically exfoliates the skin by dissolving dead skin cells and oils.
-It may also help boost collagen production, and support skin moisture.

-Glycolic acid can remove the very top layer of skin cells without the need for scrubbing, which can cause irritation.
-It is also

-(updated) Glycolic acid is a substance that chemically exfoliates the skin by dissolving dead skin cells and oils.
-It may also help boost collagen production, and support skin moisture.
+Glycolic acid is a substance that chemically exfoliates a person’s skin by dissolving dead skin cells and oils.
+Glycolic acid may also help boost collagen production, and support skin moisture.

 Glycolic acid can remove the very top layer of skin cells without the need for scrubbing, which can cause irritation.
 It is also